 - Females carry their egg sacs on their backs.

-- Species: Wolf spiders are predatory arachnids that actively hunt down prey rather than catching it in webs.
+- Wolf spiders hunt their prey rather than spinning webs.

 Problems Caused by Wolf Spiders

 Wolf spiders don’t transmit diseases, but they can deliver a painful bite.
 People with allergies may have a serious reaction to the pest’s venom.
 Fortunately, these large arachnids don’t bite unless trapped or crushed.
 Sometimes wolf spiders are mistaken for brown recluses, but they lack the distinctive violin-shaped markings.